American Airlines seeks flight-cancellation cash from unions

 American hasn’t put a dollar figure on its request but says the slowdown caused “enormous financial losses” from canceled flights.

-Earlier this week, a federal judge ruled for American in its lawsuit against the Transport Workers Union and the International Association of Machinists and Aerospace Workers, which represent the mechanics.
+Earlier this week, U.S. District Court Judge John McBryde ruled for American in its lawsuit against the Transport Workers Union and the International Association of Machinists and Aerospace Workers, which represent the mechanics.

 American says workers took longer to fix planes and refused overtime to pressure the company during contract negotiations.
-The airline says the slowdown continued after the judge issued an injunction in May.
-The unions deny wrongdoing.
+The airline says the slowdown continued after the judge issued an injunction in mid-June, causing more than 950 flights to be canceled and another 280 to be delayed at least two hours.

+The unions, which have been trying to get a new contract with American for more than three years, deny wrongdoing.

+“The union has absolutely complied with Judge McBryde’s orders.
+It would make no sense to not comply,” said John Samuelsen, international president of the Transport Workers.
+He was among the union leaders named by American in its request for damages.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to reflect that a federal judge issued a temporary injunction against a work slowdown in June, not May.